4 Inference

 We met IQ briefly in Chapter 3 as a candidate proxy for unobserved ability.
 Now we have to decide, formally, whether the coefficients we estimate are far enough from zero to take seriously.
 The tools of the chapter — \(t\)-statistics, \(p\)-values, confidence intervals and the \(F\)-test — are designed precisely for that decision.

-Chapters 2 and 3 produced point estimates \(\hat{\beta}_j\) from a sample.
+2 and 3 produced point estimates \(\hat{\beta}_j\) from a sample.
 These numbers are random: a different sample would have given different numbers.
 The question of inference is whether what we learned from our sample lets us say anything credible about the unknown population parameter \(\beta_j\).

 Statistical inference provides two complementary tools (Wooldridge 2020):